computefoundation/gnu-linux-shell-scripting/README.md

 # Linux-shell-base

-**linux-shell-base** is a resource of solutions to general low-level shell scripting problems in Linux based on a UNIX-centric methodology.
-It can be used for learning how to solve foundational and common shell scripting problems and as a reference of solutions to low-level problems for all higher-level shell scripts.
+**linux-shell-base** is a resource of solutions to universal low-level shell scripting problems in Linux based on a UNIX-centric methodology.
+It can be used for learning to solve foundational and common shell scripting problems or as a reference of solutions to low-level problems for all higher-level shell scripts.

 All solutions in this repository follow four principles: